Dmry/crypt-backup/README.md

 Then run
 `./backup.sh`

-Alternatively, when in an SSH session the process can be daemonized using:
-WARNING: This assumes the locations in the script are correct.
-`sudo (echo y | nohup myprocess) &`
+To keep the process running in the background press CTRL+Z while it is creating the backup.
+Then type `bg` followed by `disown` if you're in an ssh session.

 ### Kill when daemonized:
-`ps -ef | grep dmcrypt`
+`ps -ef | grep dd`

 The second number is the PID.
 Kill the process using `sudo kill <pid>`